 I recall exactly zero details about how we came to know I was pregnant.
-I was still in a fog from having just become intimately acquainted with medical terms no person with access to Google should ever be in possession of, and while miraculously turning up pregnant should have cured my depression overnight, it didn’t, not exactly anyway.
+I was still in a fog from having just become intimately acquainted with medical terms no person with access to the Internet should ever be in possession of, and while miraculously turning up pregnant should have cured my depression overnight, it didn’t, not exactly anyway.
 I was happy, or maybe relieved is more accurate, and I managed to forgive that bullshit fertility doctor who called me old when I am fresh and shiny as the morning dew, but I wasn’t over the moon.
 Edges were soft; a hazy sheen muted the good times.

 We moved from California to Oregon when I was six weeks pregnant.
 It was a long drive with a 2-year-old, and we stopped a lot.
 We both specifically remembered how difficult public restrooms were for me when I was pregnant with Moses, so Randy was waiting with a towel and a hug at every bathroom I exited from San Francisco to Portland.
 But I was fine.

 Portland’s climate was such a welcome reprieve from California’s heat.
 But it’s a dry heat, they say.
-So is a pizza oven, I offer helpfully.
+So is a pizza oven, my dad always says, helpfully.
 It took a couple of weeks of heavy rain to wash away the haze, but with time our old selves emerged, and we were allowed to feel real joy.
 Randy proudly outfitted Moses in a T-shirt that said, “Big Brother, est. 2017,” and then sent him into the living room to reveal our news to my parents, who were visiting to help us unpack.
 It always takes my mom a couple of beats to process big news, like she is frozen in the millisecond between then and now, but then everything clicks and all of a sudden things get very, very loud.
 Even after four decades of being her child, I’m still regularly surprised by the volume.
 Randy unpacked his favorite “Man Behind the Bump” T-shirt, which he wore day and night, just waiting to shock one of our new neighbors into a double-take, as is his brand.
 I mostly tooled around in my Hillary T-shirt, size small, which fit fine.

 I felt like I had already been pregnant for one hundred million years when we went to our first OB appointment for Moses at 11 weeks.
 He had completely consumed us, fully and totally, and for every second of those 11 weeks, we could think of nothing else.
 That tunnel vision was a direct result of the three speeds that characterized my entire first trimester with him: vomit, cry, sleep.
 But I was also just so, so deeply in love already, I couldn’t imagine wanting to think of anything else even if I wasn’t constantly puking my guts up.
 Meanwhile, Randy was racked with superstitious worry that something would go wrong.
 He didn’t breathe a word of the pregnancy to a single soul outside our family until we were well into my second trimester, and he refused to allow any baby accoutrements into our house; there would be no picking names and no painting the nursery.
 I remember feeling weepy, exhausted optimism as we walked into that appointment, while he was near panic.